egecansen/sahibinden-case-study/README.md

 - Jenkins UI: http://localhost:8088
 - Appium server: localhost:4723

+**Device Connection**

+This project includes custom entrypoint scripts that automatically connect local Android emulator to Appium and Jenkins.

+entrypoint.sh: Starts the ADB server and connects to your emulator before starting Jenkins. appiumentrypoint.sh: Does the same before starting Appium.
+The docker-compose.yaml sets up both containers with these scripts, and shares network access.
+How to use:

+_Make sure your Android emulator is running and listening for TCP connections._

 3. Jenkins Initial Setup

 On first launch, Jenkins will ask for an admin password, find it in jenkins_home/secrets/initialAdminPassword.